jaypyro2000/minipurge/How_to_Make_Add_Ons.md

 data modify storage minipurge:structure spawn_distances append value 0
 ```

 ## Good Practices

 Be careful not to overwrite existing dummy scores and storage locations of minipurge or minipurge add ons.
 Do this by making your "player names" or "objectives" unique and by trying not to use the minipurge:variables storage location if possible.
 I am in the process of putting together a list of these so that you know what to stay away from.

+Clear all running functions and clear all variables when mpreset is called so that previous rounds of minipurge don't interfere with the proper functioning of the next round.

 ### Please do not create add-ons that copy functionality of exclusive add-ons as it hurts the long term viability of this project.